MicrosoftDocs/Advertising-docs/BingAds/bulk-service/bulk-service-reference.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Reference documentation for the Bing Ads Bulk API.
 ---
 # Bulk Service Reference
 The Bulk [service](~/guides/web-service-addresses.md) defines an Application Programming Interface (API) that you can use to download and upload campaign entity data in the background.